 Sometimes you may hear people say, "Let me help him do this" or "Let me help him to do this."
 You should be aware that native English speakers don’t always use correct grammar.
 How can we be sure that we are using the correct form?
 Using the right grammar is very important especially when you are planning to sit for the IELTS exam.
 In this article, we want to clear this up once and for all.
 Make sure you don't miss anything.

 Infinitive form of verbs

-Help me to do this.
+For example: “Help me to do this.”

-These two sentences are both correct but if we look at the chart from Google to find the winner we can confidently conclude that “help me do this” is more common and widely used.
+These two sentences are both correct, but if we look at the chart from Google to find the winner, we can confidently conclude that “help me do this” is more common and widely used.

-Help him study.
+- Help him study.

-Help John to practice English.
+- Help John practice his English.

-Help me solve this problem.
+- Help me solve this problem.

 Join Big Ben Academy

 Speak English Confidently, Write English Fluently